National Transfer Accounts

 We welcome Graziella Caselli, Francesco Candelor Billari, Annunziata Nobile, Emilio Zagheni, and Marina Zannella to our project.
 The key institution for Italy would be the University of Rome.

-To see other papers, go to Publications section.
+To see other publications, go to Publications section.

 Support for this project has been provided by the National Institute on Aging: NIA, R01 AG025488 and NIA, R37 AG025247; the John D. and Catherine T. MacArthur Foundation; the International Development Research Center (IDRC); the United Nations Population Fund (UNFPA); and the Academic Frontier Project for Private Universities: matching fund subsidy from MEXT (Ministry of Education, Culture, Sports, Science and Technology), 2006-10, granted to the Nihon University Population Research Institute.